RaymiiOrg/openssl-modern-cpp/README.md

 using CMake and `CMakeLists.txt`.

 The OpenSSL C API is horrible for (spoiled) modern
 C++ developers.
-Manual free's all over the place, every `_sk_TYPE` has its own `_new` and `_free`, internal pointers here and there, and most important, the documentation sucks.
+Manual frees all over the place, every `_sk_TYPE` has its own `_new` and `_free`, internal pointers here and there, and most important, the documentation sucks.
 It's extensive, but not useful.
 For example, every C method call is described, but not the overall picture.
-Every individual method is descrived, the command line tools are as well, but not something like, "Here's how to do X with the C API", where X could be anything from validating a certificate
+Every individual method is described, the command line tools are as well, but not something like, "Here's how to do X with the C API", where X could be anything from validating a certificate